tzwnk/C-/README.md

-# Creating Threads for an Order application in C.
+# Creating Threads for an Order aApplication With C Programming Language.